Nuand/bladeRF-fsk/README.md

 ```
 bladeRF-fsk -r 904M -t 924M -o rx.jpg
 ```
-   _NOTE_: On Windows 10, if both bladeRFs are plugged into the same PC, you must also specify the device serial number with the '-d' option when calling bladeRF-fsk.
-See note in the "How to Run" section.

 3) Run bladeRF-fsk on the other device (sender), with opposite frequencies and the input TX file specified:
 ```